 High Court Rules Pharmaceutical Sales Reps Are Exempt From FLSA's Overtime Requirements

-Authors: Margaret Carroll Alli (Detroit Metro), Steven F. Pockrass (Indianapolis), Alfred B. Robinson, Jr. (Washington DC), Robert A. Jones (San Francisco)
+Authors: Margaret Carroll Alli (Detroit Metro), Steven F. Pockrass (Indianapolis), Alfred B. Robinson, Jr. (Washington DC)

 Published Date: June 18, 2012